 Bosses are bullet sinks making battles a war of attrition.
 Try and reach them with as much shield as possible (right, PlayStation).

 Dodging incoming projectiles is also badly thought out.
-Once again, you're vision is impaired by your ship, but even when changing to a first-person viewpoint the chaos on screen makes it hard to decipher what will hurt you and what won't.
+Once again, your vision is impaired by your ship, but even when changing to a first-person viewpoint the chaos on screen makes it hard to decipher what will hurt you and what won't.
 At times you have the choice of dodging an incoming attack leaving the enemy unscathed, or barge in with mutually assured destruction.
 You can twist 90 degrees on each side to speed up a dodge to either side of the screen, but it's more likely to sent you into harm's way than out of it.
 Add to that a complete lack of gameplay options and power-ups (there's only one difficulty setting limiting you to only three lives to complete it all in), and you have a game that's more frustratingly difficult than entertainingly challenging.

 That's not to say the Zeitgeist is a complete washout.
 The levels and enemy designs are varied and nice to look at, and a couple of bombastic set pieces will surely stick in my memory.
 Perhaps it's down to my own limited skill with such games but looking at the reviews at the time, I guess I'm not alone.
 Not a total strike-out, but nothing more than an average shooter.